St Pauls, Bristol: Architecture

 Many of the buildings in St Paul's are from the Georgian period.
 Portland Square and St Paul's Church (completed in 1794) are fine examples of Georgian architecture; both were designed by Daniel Hague.
 The church fell into disuse in 1988, and in 2005 was converted for its present role as the home of Circomedia, a circus school.
 Edward William Godwin (1833–1886), a famous architect, lived in Portland Square.
+In contrast to the Georgian core, the district also contains the St Paul's Gardens estate, designed by City Architect Albert H. Clarke in a modernist fashion.

 Redevelopment plans

 In May 2007, proposals were announced to build about 753000 sqft net of homes, offices and businesses, in the St Paul's area.
 The development, if approved, may include a 600 ft, 40-storey, tower next to the M32 motorway as a new entrance to the city.
 The tower would be a similar shape to the Swiss Re "gherkin" tower in London.

 As of October 2022, updated plans for the Dove Lane site in St Pauls were unanimously approved by Bristol City Council.
 The approved development includes 358 new homes, with 20% designated as affordable housing, as well as retail units and workspace.